hammad-ali1/beginner-projects/README.md

 # Random-Programs
-Random C programs for beginners in Progamming Fundamentals
+Random C/C++ programs for beginners in Progamming Fundamentals